toggledbits/Reactor-docs/docs/Service-Definition.md

 ### AddSensor

-The "AddSensor" action (in service `urn:toggledbits-com:serviceId:Reactor`) creates a new ReactorSensor.
+The `AddSensor` action (in service `urn:toggledbits-com:serviceId:Reactor`) creates a new ReactorSensor.
 If the optional parameter "Count" is given, up to 16 new ReactorSensors can be created at once.
 This always causes a Luup reload (part of the process of creating a child device in Luup).
 It is not normally called directly--this action can be performed by using the "Add Sensor" button the Reactor root device's control panel.

 ## State Variables

-A ReactorSensor acts like a "security sensor," implementing the majority of Vera's urn:micasaverde-com:serviceId:SecuritySensor1 service.
-The state variables "Armed," "Tripped," "ArmedTripped," "LastTrip," and "AutoUntrip" have their usual meanings and applications for this service.
+As stated above, a ReactorSensor acts like a "security sensor," implementing the basics of Vera's urn:micasaverde-com:serviceId:SecuritySensor1 service.
+The state variables `Armed`, `Tripped`, `ArmedTripped`, `LastTrip`, and `AutoUntrip` have their usual meanings and applications for this service.

 ReactorSensor's own state variables serve primarily two purposes: provide operational data that can be used externally, or modify behavior of the ReactorSensor.
 While those that provide data are generally safe to play with, those that modify behavior can have serious performance consequences, as the default behaviors of Reactor are considered "optimized" for the best balance of functionality and performance/stability.
 Altering Reactor's behaviors can have serious consequences, up to and including increasing Luup reloads and system crashes, so if you think you need to modify any of those variables, feel free to contact me and consult about your application--I'll be happy to guide you on the best way to meet your objectives.

 Except as otherwise indicated below, these variables live in the `urn:toggledbits-com:serviceId:ReactorSensor` service.

 ### Exported Expression Results (Multiple State Variables)

 When a ReactorSensor uses expressions, and the expression is marked for export, it stores two state variables for each expression, one with the same name as the variable name given when creating the expression, and one with "_Error" appended.
 The former contains the most recent value of the expression evaluation (i.e. what the expression returned), while the latter contains an error message resulting from the evaluation.
 For example, if one creates an expression with variable name "TempC", there will be a state variable named "TempC" that contains the expression result, and a state variable named "TempC_Error" that contains any error message from the expression evaluation.

 The values are associated with the `urn:toggledbits-com:serviceId:ReactorValues` service, so if you use these variables in Lua, Luup HTTP requests, or other facilities that require you to specify the service ID, make sure you are using the right one.